sagemath/sage-numerical-backends-gurobi/README.md

 If this does not work, adjust your ``PATH`` (or create symbolic links) so that ``gurobi.sh`` is found.

+## Installation of this package

 This package finds the Gurobi installation using the `GUROBI_HOME` environment variable.
 (On macOS, it suffices to have `gurobi.sh` in your ``PATH``.)
 An alternative method of build configuration is to set compiler/linker flags appropriately.

+In [SageMath 9.1 and newer](https://wiki.sagemath.org/ReleaseTours/sage-9.1#Easier_installation_of_optional_linear_and_mixed_integer_linear_optimization_backends), this package is available as an optional SPKG and can be installed using

+    $ sage -i sage_numerical_backends_gurobi

-Install this package from PyPI using
+Alternatively, you can install this package from PyPI using

     $ sage -python -m pip install sage-numerical-backends-gurobi